Rushi0535/IPL_2022_Case-Study/README.md

 - bowling.csv: A CSV file that contains bowling data for the 2022 IPL season.

 ## Conclusion
 The data analysis project on IPL 2022 provides insights into the performance of teams, players, and bowlers.
-The project also provides insights into the factors that contribute to winning matches.
+The project also provides insights into  factors that contribute to winning matches.